amaxwell01/css_style_guide/README.md

   matter how many people contributed.
 * Strictly enforce the agreed upon style.
 * If in doubt when deciding upon a style, use existing, common patterns.
+* Use [Normalize.css](http://necolas.github.com/normalize.css) instead of a reset.css and adjust the styles to fit your standard use cases

 <a name="whitespace"></a>